smcjones/bqflow/README.md

 **Why BigQuery?**

   1. More accessibility, SQL is easier to learn and use than Python.
-  1. Supports nested JSON structures required by most APIs.
+  1. Supports nested yaml structures required by most APIs.
   1. Has [hundreds of functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators) for manipulating data.
   1. Allows combining of tables (API endpoints).
   1. Can be connected to [dashboards](https://lookerstudio.google.com/).